East Palestine, Ohio, train derailment: Independent testing

 Researchers from multiple universities entered the impact area to conduct environmental sampling in February 2023.
-Results of the Texas A&M and CMU investigation indicated chemical levels in air above long-term exposure limits.
-In particular 1,1,2-trichloroethane, 1,3-Butadiene, acrolein, benzene, m-,p-,o-xylenes, naphthalene, trichloroethylene, and vinyl chloride were detected.
-The associate professor from CMU, Albert Presto, said that acrolein was a cause for continuing research because of potential risk.
+Results of the Texas A&M and a Carnegie Mellon University (CMU) investigation indicated chemical levels in the air above long-term exposure limits.
+In particular, 1,1,2-trichloroethane, 1,3-butadiene, acrolein, benzene, m-,p-,o-xylenes, naphthalene, trichloroethylene, and vinyl chloride were detected.
+An associate professor from CMU, Albert Presto, said that acrolein was a cause for continuing research because of potential risk.
 The presence of acrolein was found in some parts of East Palestine at levels as found in other American cities such as Pittsburgh.
 Acrolein was not listed in the chemicals that Norfolk Southern indicated were transported in the railcars; however, it can be produced by the combustion of fuel, wood and plastics.

 The measuring technique by the CMU and Texas A&M researchers is by mobile lab in a van that draws in air above the van driver's head as it travels at low speed.
 The van is part of CMU's Center for Atmospheric Particle Studies.
 The van made measurements every ten feet as it drove through East Palestine.
-The testing unit can measure particles ever second and can identify miniscule concentrations in parts per billion.
+The testing unit can measure particles every second and can identify minuscule concentrations in parts per billion.

 A Purdue University team collaborated with residents and a community group formed after the disaster called United for East Palestine.
 The Purdue University team was onsite from February 25 to 27, 2023 meeting with residents, as well as collecting creek and home drinking water samples.
 After visiting the site, the researchers called for warnings to be issued to the public about the acute risk posed by the heavily contaminated creeks.
 On March 1, USEPA Administrator Michael Regan publicly advised residents to stay away from the creeks.
-Also found by the team was that some private drinking water well owners had called the Columbiana Health Department multiple days multiple times to have their well tested, but the Health Department hadn't called them back.
+Also found by the team was that some private drinking water well owners had called the Columbiana Health Department multiple days multiple times to have their well tested, but the Health Department had not called them back.
 Results of the Purdue University studies will be released on their website.